WTEN: History

-WTEN signed-on its digital signal on UHF channel 26 in 2004 and began offering high definition service right from the start.
-This can also be seen on Spectrum basic channel 10 and digital channel 1200.
-On October 1, 2007, Young Broadcasting launched the Retro Television Network on a new third digital subchannel of WTEN.
+WTEN signed on its digital signal on UHF channel 26 in 2004 and began offering high definition service from the start.
+On October 1, 2007, Young Broadcasting launched the Retro Television Network (RTV) on a new third digital subchannel of WTEN.
 This was part of a test of the network with sister stations WBAY-TV in Green Bay and KRON-TV in San Francisco.

-In an effort to cut costs, the company eliminated ten positions from WTEN on January 31, 2008 fueling speculations that the company might sell the station in order to pay down its financial debt.
-In January 2009, after failing to meet the minimum standards for being listed on NASDAQ, Young Broadcasting was dropped from the exchange.
+In an effort to cut costs, the company eliminated ten positions from WTEN on January 31, 2008, fueling speculation that the company might sell the station in order to pay down its financial debt.
+In January 2009, after failing to meet the minimum standards for listing on NASDAQ, Young Broadcasting was dropped from the exchange.
 One month later, on February 13, they declared Chapter 11 bankruptcy.
-The company planned to auction off its stations in a New York City bankruptcy court on July 14, 2009 but canceled the auction at the last minute.
-After multiple issues with RTV's operations and programming, Young switched their main subchannel affiliations to ABC's Live Well Network as part of a group deal with Young's other stations in 2012.
+The company planned to auction off its stations in a New York City bankruptcy court on July 14, 2009, but canceled the auction at the last minute.
+After multiple issues with RTV operations and programming, Young switched their main subchannel affiliations to ABC's Live Well Network as part of a group deal with Young's other stations in 2012.

-On July 27, 2012, it was announced that the Capital District's Fox affiliate, WXXA-TV, owned by Newport Television, would be sold to Shield Media, LLC (owned by White Knight Broadcasting Vice president Sheldon Galloway) for $19.2 million.
+On July 27, 2012, it was announced that the Capital District's Fox affiliate, WXXA-TV, owned by Newport Television, would be sold to Shield Media, LLC (owned by White Knight Broadcasting vice president Sheldon Galloway) for $19.2 million.
 That company then entered into a shared services agreement with Young Broadcasting resulting in WTEN operating WXXA.
 On October 23, the FCC granted the transaction.
 The move was completed on March 23, 2013.
 Soon afterward, WXXA closed its studios on Corporate Circle in Albany and moved its operations to WTEN.

 On June 6, 2013, Young Broadcasting announced that it would merge with Media General.
 The merger was approved by the FCC on November 8, after Media General shareholders approved the merger a day earlier; it was completed on November 12.
 More than two years later, on January 27, 2016, it was announced that the Nexstar Broadcasting Group would buy Media General for $4.6 billion.
-WTEN and the operations of WXXA became part of "Nexstar Media Group."
+WTEN and the operations of WXXA became part of "Nexstar Media Group".
 The acquisition resulted in Nexstar owning stations in every television market in Upstate New York; the sale was completed on January 17, 2017.